 \subsection{Experiment Results}

-We show the zoomed-in curves for training and validation losses for large-size models trained on OpenWebText and XL-size models trained on FineWeb-Edu 100B datasets in Figures~\ref{fig:large_open} and~\ref{fig:xl_fw}.
-Moreover, we also show the curves for XL-size models for all the training process in Figure~\ref{fig:xl_fw_global}.
-Other curves can be found in Appendix~\ref{sec:additional_exp}.
-We also add the curves for the experiments trained with AdamW in~\citet{yuan2024mars}, where the maximum learning rate is $6e-4$ for XL-size model and $2e-4$ for large-size model.
+We show the zoomed-in curves of training and validation losses for different sizes of models on OpenWebText and FineWeb-Edu 100B datasets in Figures~\ref{fig:train_open}-\ref{fig:val_open} and Figures~\ref{fig:train_fw}-\ref{fig:val_fw}, respectively.
+And the entire curves can be found in Appendix~\ref{sec:additional_exp}.
+We also plot the curves for the experiments trained with AdamW in~\citet{yuan2024mars}, and the corresponding learning rates is listed in Table~\ref{tb:hyperparameter-train}, which are also attained from grid research as described in~\citet{yuan2024mars}.

 It can be observed that the experiments trained with MARS-M display steady improvement on both training and validation losses over Moonlight.
 Additionally, although the loss for AdamW is lower in the middle of training due to a smaller maximum learning rate, model trained with MARS-M achieves lower losses than that of AdamW in the final phase.
 Since the learning rates for all the experiments trained with baseline optimizers results from grid search, it can be concluded that MARS-M can indeed improve the performance of large language model training.

 Furthermore, We also evaluate 0-shot and 2-shot performances of these optimizers on benchmarks including ARC~\citep{ARC}, HellaSwag~\citep{hellaswag}, OBQA~\citep{OpenBookQA}, PIQA~\citep{PIQA}, SciQ~\citep{SciQ}, WinoGrande~\citep{WinoGrande} and MMLU~\citep{MMLU}, based on \texttt{lm-evaluation-harness} codebase~\citep{eval-harness}.
-We only display the 2-shot performances for XL models in Table \ref{tab:xl-2-shot-fw}, and postpone other results in the Appendix~\ref{sec:additional_exp}.
+We only display the 2-shot performances for medium, large and XL models trained on FineWeb-Edu 100B dataset in Tables~\ref{tab:medium-2-shot-fw},~\ref{tab:large-2-shot-fw} and~\ref{tab:xl-2-shot-fw}, respectively.
+And other results are postponed to the Appendix~\ref{sec:additional_exp}.
 It can be observed that MARS-M outperforms Moonlight on most of the benchmarks, showing that our algorithm can enhance the performance of pre-trained large language models on a wide range of downstream tasks.